Introducing powerful new layers of enterprise-grade security

 Keep your data protected with Slack Enterprise Key Management

-‘Enterprise collaboration leaders rate encryption and support for enterprise key management as critical business requirements,’ says Irwin Lazar, the VP and service director for Nemertes Research, a research and advisory firm.
-‘Slack’s ability to protect enterprise data both inside the enterprise and within federated workspaces gives organisations the ability to ensure the security of their data, as well as to meet regulatory and compliance requirements.’
+“Enterprise collaboration leaders rate encryption and support for enterprise key management as critical business requirements,” says Irwin Lazar, the VP and service director for Nemertes Research, a research and advisory firm.
+“Slack’s ability to protect enterprise data both inside the enterprise and within federated workspaces gives organizations the ability to ensure the security of their data, as well as to meet regulatory and compliance requirements.”

 Our EKM solution is uniquely designed to maintain all of Slack’s features and performance, while allowing administrators to revoke key access as needed.
 This ensures that teams can continue working securely and interruption-free in Slack.